developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/output/keystroke/index.md

 ## Overview
 Keystroke Output collects the processed data and sends it to the associated application as a series of keystrokes, emulating the actions of a user pressing keys on the device.
 DataWedge supports TAB, ENTER and other special characters that might be required by an application to submit acquired data for further processing, to advance the cursor to another input field or for other reasons.
 Special characters are added to acquired data by using the Action key character (shown below) and in the [Basic Data Formatting](../../process/bdf) or [Advanced Data Formatting](../../process/bdf) Process functions.

-> The parameters of this feature can be configured using the [Set Config API](../../api/setconfig).
+The parameters of this feature can be configured using [Set Config API](../../api/setconfig).

+> For Android 10 and higher, the default keyboard disappears briefly during a scan and reappears after the data is delivered to the app.
+This is due to the introduction of [DataWedge keyboard](./#keystrokeoutputsetup), using its own input method service to dispatch data.

 -----